-- Provide employment opportunities to the Tribal and non-Tribal community. - Make donations to charitable organizations and governmental operations, including local educational institutions. - Fund local governmental agencies, programs, and services. - Allow the Tribe to establish economic self-sufficiency.
+- Provide employment opportunities to the Tribal community. - Make donations to charitable organizations and governmental operations, including local educational institutions. - Fund local governmental agencies, programs, and services. - Allow the Tribe to establish economic self-sufficiency.

 A lack of economic development opportunities exists for the Tribe primarily due to a lack of funds for project development and operation.
 The Tribe has no sustained revenue stream that could be used to fund programs and provide assistance to Tribal members.
-Among the Tribe's membership there is a high reliance upon the Federal and State governments for social services.
+Among the Tribe's membership there is a high unemployment rate, a high poverty rate, and a high reliance upon the Federal and State governments for social services.

 Providing a solid economic base for tribes represents one of the primary purposes behind IGRA.
 IGRA states that Congress finds "a principal goal of Federal Indian policy is to promote tribal economic development, tribal self sufficiency, and strong tribal government..."
 25 U.S.C. § 2701.
-IGRA also states that one of the purposes of the act is "to provide a statutory basis for the operation of gaming by Indian tribes as a means of promoting tribal economic development, self-sufficiency, and strong tribal governments..."
+IGRA also states that one of the purposes of the act is "to provide a statutory basis for the operation of gaming by Indian tribes as a means of promoting tribal economic development, selfsufficiency, and strong tribal governments..."
 25 U.S.C. § 2702.